SPPI ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of February 3, 2023 in the Class Action Filed on Behalf of Spectrum Pharmaceuticals, Inc. Shareholders

 NEW YORK, Jan.
-17, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI) alleging that the Company violated federal securities laws.
+24, 2023 /PRNewswire/ --The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all purchasers of Spectrum Pharmaceuticals, Inc. common stock during the period December 6, 2021 through September 22, 2022, inclusive.